 Give back to Mother Earth with these easy-to-make seed bombs.
-Blend used scraps of construction paper, water and wildflower seeds in a food processor, then form into tiny muffins.
+Blend together used scraps of construction paper, water, and wildflower seeds in a food processor, then form into tiny muffins.
 Let dry and then toss in the ground.
 As the seed bombs receive sun and rain, the paper will eventually compost and the seeds will germinate.

 3. Construct a bug hotel.

 Create a cozy place for all the creepy crawlies to hang out.
 Cut a two-liter plastic bottle into two cylinders, then stuff it with sticks, pine cones, bark, or any other natural material.
 Make sure to pack the organic material tightly.
 Then loop a piece of twine or yarn around the two cylinders and hang your bug hotel from a tree branch or fence.

 Textiles make up a huge portion of municipal solid waste—over 16 million tons per year.
 Teach your kids to repurpose old material that would otherwise end up in the landfill by putting together a cozy quilt.

 Pay tribute to our lovely planet on Earth Day with these fuzzy moss balls.
 Kids who love getting their hands dirty will particularly love this craft.
 All you do is squish pre-soaked sphagnum moss into a tight ball, wrap it tightly with blue yarn or strips of discarded t-shirts, layer more moss and more yarn, etc. until you’ve created an Earth-shaped orb.
 Finish with a loop of yarn and hang in a sunny window.
 To keep your moss ball healthy, simply spray with water every couple of days.

 6. Create a hanging garden.

 Large plastic bottles become beautiful hanging planters in this green-living and green-thumb project.
 A great way to make a gorgeous hanging garden.